Albert's twisted field construction using division algebras with a multiplicative norm: Preliminaries

 \subsection{Composition algebras}

 A quadratic form $N_A \colon A \to F$ on an algebra $A$ is {\it multiplicative} if $N_A(uv)=N_A(u)N_A(v)$ for all $u,v\in A$.
 An algebra $A$ is called a {\it composition algebra} over $F$ if it admits a multiplicative quadratic form $N_A \colon A \to F$.
 The form $N_A$ is unique \cite[p.~454 ff.]{KMRT}.
 It is called the {\it norm} of $A$ and we will often just write $N=N_A$.
 A unital composition algebra is called a {\it Hurwitz algebra}.
 Hurwitz algebras are quadratic alternative and $N(1_A)=1$; the norm of a Hurwitz algebra $C$ is the unique nondegenerate quadratic form on $A$ that is multiplicative.
-A quadratic alternative algebra is a Hurwitz algebra if and only if its norm is nondegenerate \cite[4.6]{McC}.
 Hurwitz algebras exist only in dimensions 1, 2, 4 or 8.
 Those of dimension~2 are exactly the quadratic \'etale $F$-algebras, those of dimension 4 exactly the well-known quaternion algebras.
 The ones of dimension 8 are called {\it octonion algebras}.
-The conjugation $\overline{x} = T_{C}(x)1_A - x$ of a Hurwitz algebra $C$ is a scalar involution, called the {\it standard involution} of $C$, where $T_A \colon A \to F$, $T_{A}(x) = N_{A} (1_A, x)$, is the {\it trace} of $A$.
+The scalar involution $\overline{x} = T_{C}(x)1_A - x$ of a Hurwitz algebra $C$ is called the {\it standard involution} of $C$, where $T_A \colon A \to F$, $T_{A}(x) = N_{A} (1_A, x)$, is the {\it trace} of $A$.